david-caro/inspire-next/docs/docker.rst

  docker-compose run --rm web scripts/recreate_records

-- Run tests in an **isolated** environment:
+- Run tests in an **isolated** environment.

+  You can choose one of the following tests types:

+  - unit
+  - disambiguation
+  - workflows
+  - integration
+  - acceptance

 .. code-block:: console

- docker-compose -f docker-compose.test.yml run --rm test docker-compose -f docker-compose.test.yml kill docker-compose -f docker-compose.test.yml rm
+ docker-compose -f docker-compose.test.yml run --rm <tests type>

-**The kill command is mandatory, otherwise you will use the test DB instead of the correct one in dev.**

-I don't know how to kill all the other services just after the run command exited.
+ docker-compose -f docker-compose.test.yml down

+.. tip:: - cleanup all the containers:

+           ``docker rm $(docker ps -qa)``

+         - cleanup all the images:

+           ``docker rmi $(docker images -q)``

+         - cleanup the virtualenv (careful, if docker_data is set to something you care about, it will be removed):

+           ``sudo rm -rf "${DOCKER_DATA?DOCKER_DATA was not set, ignoring}"``

 Extra useful tips
 #################